Spotahome's new COO - and ex-Uber chief - says app will innovate lettings

 It claims that more than 10% of lettings in London involve people moving within the city, while in Madrid – the company’s most established market – it’s more than half.

-Spotahome takes a 6% cut on the landlords’ letting fees and also has a tenant fee, which is capped at £445 for renters in London.
+Spotahome takes a 6% of the total letting value and also has a tenant fee, which is capped at £445 for renters in London.

 Cleo Sham on working with Uber and making marks in China